Hiking in Austria: The Ultimate Guide

 Quick links

 Austria encompasses the largest portion of the Alps among the eight alpine countries, roughly 29%.
-The Alps cover 60% of the country’s territory, only leaving out the western and northern parts of Austria.
+The Alps cover 60% of the country’s territory, only leaving out the eastern and northern parts of Austria.
 It makes it an attractive destination for all outdoor enthusiasts, from skiers to mountaineers and hikers.

 The Alps cover 60% of Austrian territory